majidk300/vite-website/README.md

 bash
 Copy code
 npm run dev
-Access the Application: Open http://localhost:5173 in your browser.
+Access the Application - it will updated after project  will finished : Open http://localhost:5173 in your browser.

 👤 Author
 Majid Naseem